 Depending on the area, tape may be applied for a couple of days to a week to hold the product in place.
 While this isn’t always necessary, the tape can help stabilize the product if a significant amount was injected into the glabella area (where the nose joins the forehead).
 After the procedure, you may go home.
 Pain medications can be prescribed but are not usually necessary.

-Unlike surgical rhinoplasty, the swelling is minimal and bruising is unlikely.
+Unlike surgical rhinoplasty, a liquid rhinoplasty will have minimal swelling and bruising is unlikely.
 Depending on the product, correction may last a year to two years.

 A small needle is used for non-surgical rhinoplasty that leaves no visible scarring.

 If you think you may be a candidate, or you would prefer a minimally invasive approach to your nose enhancement, schedule a consultation by calling 310‑858‑8811 or text 323‑975‑1287.
 Be sure to ask about free parking or a valet option.